Two-sided Assortment Optimization: Adaptivity Gaps and Approximation Algorithms: Conclusions

 In this work, we propose a toolkit to address efficiency and design challenges faced by choice-based matching platforms.
 Specifically, we introduce a two-sided assortment optimization framework under general choice models in which a wide range of policies are permitted, ranging from \fullystatic~to \fullyadaptive.
 To compare different platform designs, we studied the adaptivity gaps between different policy classes and, to address efficiency questions, we provided strong approximation guarantees for \fullyadaptive~and \fullystatic.
 To the best of our knowledge, our work is the first, from a theoretical standpoint, to precisely measure one-sided and two-sided adaptivity gaps which present a technical departure from the related literature.
 Practically speaking, our work reveals a natural tension between not only one-sided and two-sided policies but also between non-adaptive and adaptive ones.
 Specifically, a challenging trade-off is revealed for matching platforms: On the one hand, adaptive policies enjoy stronger guarantees, but might be infeasible to implement because of limited resources, specific markets or it could be expensive to wait for the decision of certain agents.
 On the other hand, non-adaptive policies might be easier to implement but have worse guarantees; although, they show promising empirical performance.

 Several research questions remain open.
 First, our model focuses on optimizing the expected size of the matching between suppliers and customers.
 It would be intriguing to explore a generalization of the objective function, where the goal is to maximize the total expected revenue of a matching, with a defined revenue value for each pair of customers and suppliers.
-Also, it would be interesting to explore other operational constraints and forms of interactions.
+Also, it would be interesting to explore other operational constraints and forms of interactions such as repeated interactions or online arrivals.
 Finally, our framework focuses on a bipartite graph of customers and suppliers.
 Generalizing this framework to non-bipartite graphs, where a match can occur between arbitrary nodes (e.g., for kidney exchange), represents an interesting future direction.